Home > Health & Wellness > Health Library > Knee Replacement Surgery

 other treatments no longer relieve pain.
 Your doctor will use X-rays to look at

-the bones and cartilage in your knee to see whether they are damaged and to
+the bones and cartilage in your knee to see if they are damaged.
+This helps the doctor

 make sure that the pain isn't coming from somewhere else.